milospandzic/milospandzic.github.io/_pages/about.md

 Hi and welcome to my microcosm!
 I am Milos, a spatial data scientist 👨‍💻 or a geospecialist.
 In other words, I'm a guy who loves maps 🗺️ and works with vectors and rasters every day.
 So GIS, remote sensing, Earth observation, programming, and AI are my main interests and occupy the most of my work day.

-For the past 10 years I've been working with optical and radar Earth observation satellites such as Sentinel-1 and Sentinel-2 for various tasks including time-series analysis, change detection, classification and prediction in different areas spanning from agriculture over forestry and urban area mapping, to domains of disaster response and security.
-Each task included serious project planning, data preprocessing (including data collection, data cleaning, data manipulation), data analyis, reporting and visualization, etc.
+For the past 10 years I've been working with optical and radar Earth observation satellites such as [Sentinel-1](https://sentiwiki.copernicus.eu/web/sentinel-1) and [Sentinel-2](https://sentiwiki.copernicus.eu/web/sentinel-2) for various tasks including time-series analysis, change detection, classification and prediction in different areas spanning from agriculture over forestry and urban area mapping, to domains of disaster response and security.
+Each task included serious project planning, data preprocessing (data collection, data cleaning, data manipulation), data analyis, visualization and reporting, etc.

 For my work I rely on open source tools mainly, though not exclusively.
 I am highly experienced user of QGIS, SNAP toolbox, Python and its supporting libraries (gdal, fiona, rasterio, numpy, pandas, scikit-learn, matplotlib, seaborn, pytorch,...), Google Earth Engine, Adobe Photoshop, and of course Microsof Office (Word, Excel, PowerPoint).
 I have some experience with commercial softwares for spatial data processing like ArcGis, eCognition, Envi, Erdas imagine, PhotoModeler Scanner and so on.
 Since I am dedicated to constant learning, acquiring new skillsets is not a problem for me.
 Au contraire, I love challenges.

-With the right tools, timely planning and dedication, everything is possible.
+With the right tools, dedication and timely planning, everything is possible!

 <!--